 Justice Reinvestment in North Carolina

 In 2010, North Carolina’s prison population was projected to grow by 10 percent over the coming decade.
 At the time, probation revocations accounted for more than half of prison admissions, and only about 15 percent of people released from prison were receiving supervision.
-From 2010 to 2011, the CSG Justice Center worked with North Carolina state leaders to develop data-driven policy options designed to reduce corrections spending and increase public safety.
+From 2010 to 2011, CSG Justice Center staff worked with North Carolina state leaders to develop data-driven policy options designed to reduce corrections spending and increase public safety.
 CSG Justice Center staff interviewed stakeholders across the criminal justice system and conducted a comprehensive analysis of North Carolina’s criminal justice data.
-Signed into law in 2011, the Justice Reinvestment Act:
+Signed into law in 2011, the Justice Reinvestment Act

 The CSG Justice Center provided technical assistance to North Carolina on the implementation of its Justice Reinvestment policies.
-In particular, the CSG Justice Center helped North Carolina redesign its treatment program for people on supervision, measure program fidelity, and implement swift and certain sanctions.
+In particular, CSG Justice Center staff helped North Carolina redesign its treatment program for people on supervision, measure program fidelity, and implement swift and certain sanctions.